nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #2.md

 LIMIT 1
 ```

-4. Generate an order item for each record in the customers_orders table in the format of one of the following:
+**4. Generate an order item for each record in the customers_orders table in the format of one of the following: Meat Lovers, Meat Lovers - Exclude Beef, Meat Lovers - Extra Bacon, Meat Lovers - Exclude Cheese, Bacon - Extra Mushroom, Peppers**
-   Meat Lovers
-   Meat Lovers - Exclude Beef
-   Meat Lovers - Extra Bacon
-   Meat Lovers - Exclude Cheese, Bacon - Extra Mushroom, Peppers

 ```sql
 WITH exclusions_cte AS